lbryio/lbry.com/content/news/140-3blue1brown.md

 [@DerickWattsAndTheSundayBlues](https://open.lbry.com/%40DerickWattsAndTheSundayBlues) have lent their musical comedy acumen to us.
 Nic and Gareth are the most popular South African comedy duo on LBRY by a wide margin.
 They are also the 2nd and 3rd most popular South African comedy duo in the library LBRY.

-Please support your favorite creators by tipping LBRY credits in-app.
+Please support your favorite creators by tipping LBRY Credits in-app.
 And remember to look for the red rocketship icon next to reward-eligible weekly videos.

 [**Download LBRY today**](/get).
 Is your favorite channel not on LBRY?
 Help us feature what you want to see!
 Email [reilly@lbry.com](mailto:reilly@lbry.com) to make it happen.
 Or sync your own channel at: /youtube